mk1234444/TwitchAlert/README.md

   The Who's Online menu option cycles through your followed Twitch users and shows all those who are currently streaming.

+  Clicking on a streamers name will take you to their stream.

   If a streamers Status information can't all fit into the popup then a Tooltip will fire up if you mouse over the Status section (the bit under the game name) and display the full status text.
 Be quick though as the popups don't stay open for long :-)